Leaderboard

 6 points

-Love Elsie and Josie, but times have moved on, they either need someone to help in shop with them or some serious on the job training.
+3. Love Elsie and Josie, but times have moved on, they either need someone to help in shop with them or some serious on the job training.
 We need to leave the "Open All Hours" routine behind us.
-P.s I'm away the "open all hours" pun might not be best to use here considering OP's complaint5 points
+P.s I'm away the "open all hours" pun might not be best to use here considering OP's complaint

-This is their all-or-nothing season.
+4. This is their all-or-nothing season.
 They will do anything to stop 10 in-a-row.
-Looking forward to seeing them going bust, just like a previous club with a similar name, 8 years ago.5 points
+Looking forward to seeing them going bust, just like a previous club with a similar name, 8 years ago.

-We're up to our necks it debt again And soon we're going to die For we are the silly Billy boys4 points
+5. We're up to our necks it debt again And soon we're going to die For we are the silly Billy boys

 4 points

-Lose one game away to a good Hibs side, who many are predicting to finish third, and its back to the same old negativity from Killie fans.
-Some people can’t wait to type the words ‘I knew it was the wrong decision’.4 points
+12. Lose one game away to a good Hibs side, who many are predicting to finish third, and its back to the same old negativity from Killie fans.
+Some people can’t wait to type the words ‘I knew it was the wrong decision’.

-Yep, absolute nonsense to overlook it, it's the same thing all the time, start slow, lose terrible goals, improve as the other team starts to be more cautious with their lead, still create next to nothing.
-You can say its one game all you want but we've literally picked up exactly where we left off4 points
+13. Yep, absolute nonsense to overlook it, it's the same thing all the time, start slow, lose terrible goals, improve as the other team starts to be more cautious with their lead, still create next to nothing.
+You can say its one game all you want but we've literally picked up exactly where we left off

-I find the new pundits difficult to watch.
+15. I find the new pundits difficult to watch.
 Come back M Stewart.
 Anyone else feel the same?
-Its a record and fast forward job for me.3 points
+Its a record and fast forward job for me.

 3 points